jfftck/Sqeezz_v4/README.md

 - [ ] Works with multiple flavors of Python (PyPy, Cython, etc...)
 - [ ] Support compiling to an executable
 - [ ] Translate to other languages (JavaScript/TypeScript, Ruby, Java, etc...)
+- [ ] Precompile static code injection and create a production ready copy, this would remove the look-up and reduce memory usage
+  - [ ] Precompile multiple code branches from dynamic to static
+- [ ] Compile to byte-code based on precompiled static code
+- [ ] Precompile any branch of code to remove any unnecessary objects and/or variables to reduce memory usage and increase performance

 Examples
 --------